HibaBenAribi/Emimr/README.md

 - If the gene is : overexpressed , underexpressed or not differentially expressed.

-- List of the  CpG sites that are methylated in the gene specific promoter with supplementary data mainly the B value , DMR (differential methylation or not ), and  the relation to Cpg island
+- List of the  CpG sites that are methylated in the gene specific promoter with supplementary data mainly the B value, and  the relation to Cpg island

 - List of miRNAs that target the gene in healthy condition